rafasj13/TransferPCHC/README.md

 To get the datasets for these networks, first run "clean_uci.ipynb".
 Then, the reference HC and PC models, as well as the posterior modifications for the sources, are obtained through:
 - s_uci_ml.py (<model>.pickle).

 Since the .pickle files are already available, the file can be modified to avoid training each reference again.
-Thus, just reading the reference and  modifying.
+Thus, simply reading the reference and getting the arc modifications.

 ## RUN experiments
 In the experiments file, the target and modified source tasks are loaded and fitted (needed PREPARE step).
 Then, a sample is generated from each task, and Gaussian noise is added to the sources.
 The file to run is: